 The read/write throughput is measured by read/write capacity units (CUs), which is the smallest billing unit for the data read and write operations.

-Data smaller than 4 KB during the operation will be rounded up to an integer.
-For example, writing 7.6 KB data will consume two write CUs, and reading 0.1 KB data will consume one read CU.
+Data smaller than 4 KB during the operation is rounded up to the nearest CU.
+For example, writing 7.6 KB data consumes two write CUs, and reading 0.1 KB data consumes one read CU.

 The reserved read/write throughput is an attribute of a table.
 When creating a table, the application specifies the read/write throughput reserved for the table.
 Configuring the reserved read/write throughput does not affect the table’s access performance and service capability.

-- When the reserved read/write throughput is greater than 0, Table Store assigns and reserves enough resources for the table according to this configuration, so as to ensure lower resource costs.
-The reserved read/write throughput of a table is dynamically changeable using the UpdateTable request.
+- When the reserved read/write throughput is greater than zero, Table Store assigns and reserves enough resources for the table according to this configuration to guarantee low resource costs.